 - Transactional databases, such as Oracle and SQL Server

 - Large data lakes or data warehouses for analytics and post-processing

 - Near-line data sources, such as message queues (Kafka), SQL/NoSQL (Postgres, Mongo), file and object, and searchable databases (Elastic)

-Rao recommended that the first two be kept outside of any container platform, since they really don’t have an agile and dynamic management requirement.
-However, the third use case, near-line data sources, is more closely tied with the front-end application stack and is subject to more frequent updates, schema changes, and duplication of deployments.
+Gou Rao, CTO of Portworx by Pure Storage, recommended that the first two be kept outside of any container platform, since they really don’t have an agile and dynamic management requirement.
+But the third use case, near-line data sources, is more closely tied with the front-end application stack and is subject to more frequent updates, schema changes, and duplication of deployments.

 “The truth is, there are a lot of database deployments at the near-line tier with frequent enough changes that require constant control directly by the development team,” Rao said.
 “Since the container-based (cloud-native or stateless) applications, which are managed by Kubernetes, directly depend on this tier of databases, it makes more sense to have these resources then directly controlled by a common control plane, the Kubernetes control plane.
 Over the next few years, expect to see Kubernetes offer a richer and more native database-as-a-service experience.”